thomasWeise/aitoa/book/metaheuristics/common/README.md

 ### Putting it Together: A simple API

 Before, I promised that we will implement all the algorithms discussed in this book.

+If we would be dealing with "classical" algorithms, things would be somewhat easier:
+A classical algorithm has clearly defined input and output data structures.
+Dijkstra's shortest path algorithm&nbsp;[@D1959ANOTPICWG], for instance, gets fed with a graph of weighted edges and a start node and will return the paths of minimum weight to all other nodes (or a specified target node).
+In Machine Learning, the situation is quite similar:
-If our topic was Machine Learning &ndash; say clustering &ndash; then we would have a lot of specialized algorithms for clearly defined situations.
+We would have a lot of specialized algorithms for clearly defined situations.
 The input and output data would usually adhere to some basic, fixed structures.
-If you implement k&#8209;means clustering, for instance, you have real vectors coming in and real vectors going out of your algorithm and that's that.
+If you implement $k$&#8209;means clustering&nbsp;[@F1965CAOMDEVIOC; @HW1979AA1AKMCA], for instance, you have real vectors coming in and $k$~real vectors going out of your algorithm and that's that.
+Deep Learning&nbsp;[@GBC2016DL] basically takes, as input, a set of labeled real vectors (plus a network structure) and, as output, produces the vector of weights for the network.
 However, we have to deal with the black-box concept, meaning that our algorithms will be very variable in terms of the data structures we can feed to them.
+Matter in fact:
+*Any* of the three scenarios above can be modeled as optimization problem.
+*Any* of them can be tackled with (most of) the metaheuristics in this book as well!

-This is more challenging, especially when we try to tackle this in an educational setting, where stuff should not be overly complicated.
+This is challenging from a programming perspective, especially when we try to tackle this in an educational setting, where stuff should not be overly complicated.
 So here I present my take on how to handle this situation.
 It is a bit of a primitive and simplistic approach, but it allows us to actually cash in on the promise of metaheuristics:
 We can implement algorithms that can be adapted to a wide range of possible problem domains.